Royals vs. Athletics Player Props Betting Odds

-Player prop betting options for Vinnie Pasquantino, Brent Rooker and others are available in the Kansas City Royals-Oakland Athletics matchup at Kauffman Stadium on Saturday, starting at 7:10 PM ET.
+Player prop bet options for Brent Rooker, Vinnie Pasquantino and others are listed when the Oakland Athletics visit the Kansas City Royals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!